-Chronic stress increases the stress hormone cortisol and affects many brain functions, putting you at risk for a host of mental conditions.
+Chronic stress increases the stress hormone cortisol and affects many brain functions, putting you at risk for many mood disorders and other mental issues.

 Stress is an unavoidable part of modern life.

 There are two main kinds of stress — acute stress and chronic stress — and not all stress is bad for you.

 Acute stress is the reaction to an immediate threat, commonly known as the “fight or flight” response.